April 23, 2026

 The limits of today’s generation-first approach show up in these gaps:

-Solving for gaps with a Marketing Orchestration Engine
+Solving the Gaps with a Marketing Orchestration Engine

 Enterprise marketing now needs a system of execution that connects work across the full lifecycle.

-The next wave of value will not come from producing more drafts.
-It will come from building a Content Operating System for marketing: one that connects knowledge, workflows, approvals, activation, and performance feedback in a single system.
+The next wave of value lives in building a Content Operating System for marketing: one that connects knowledge, workflows, approvals, activation, and performance feedback in a single system.

-Multi-channel execution system: Marketing work does not stop at content creation.
-It spans channels, formats, and teams.
-Arc Agents help teams move from briefs to full campaigns, adapting content across email, ads, social, web, and video without constant manual handoffs.
-The focus shifts from producing assets to executing campaigns.
+Multi-channel execution system: Adapting a single brief across email, ads, social, web, and video is where most campaigns lose time.
+Teams using Arc Agents move from a single brief to full campaign variants across email, ads, social, web, and video without the manual handoffs that slow everything down.
+The work shifts from producing assets to executing campaigns.

-Single place to review, align, and approve: A major source of delay is fragmented review.
-When work lives across tools and teams, alignment slows and quality becomes inconsistent.
-Arc Spaces gives teams a shared environment to compare versions, manage approvals, and move forward with clarity.
+Single place to review, align, and approve: Fragmented review is one of the most expensive hidden costs in marketing.
+When feedback lives across emails, tools, and disconnected threads, alignment slows and quality becomes inconsistent.
+Arc Spaces gives teams one shared environment to compare versions, manage approvals, and move forward with clarity.

-At a Fortune 100 financial services company, Typeface brought paid social, web, and email into a single workflow, reducing campaign launch time from six weeks to 7.5 hours.
+• At a Fortune 100 financial services company, Typeface brought paid social, web, and email into a single workflow, reducing campaign launch time from 6 weeks to 7.5 hours.
 Audience variants no longer had to be rebuilt manually, and brand and regulatory guardrails were embedded directly into execution.

-At a Fortune 100 insurance provider, AI-powered creative helped the team generate on-brand variations for always-on acquisition across Latin America, cutting production time from 6 to 8 hours down to 15 to 30 minutes.
+• At a Fortune 100 insurance provider, AI-powered creative helped the team generate on-brand variations for always-on acquisition across Latin America, cutting production time from 6–8 hours to 15–30 minutes.
 In-market testing also reduced cost per lead by 90% versus traditional assets, while human review preserved governance and brand control.

-At a Fortune 500 CPG brand, Typeface’s custom agents trained on product catalogs and retailer specs automatically transformed master PDP copy into compliant, retailer-specific versions.
-This reduced adaptation work, accelerated time to shelf, and expanded retailer coverage without adding proportional manual effort.
+• At a Fortune 500 CPG brand, Typeface’s custom agents trained on product catalogs and retailer specs automatically transformed master PDP copy into compliant, retailer-specific versions.
+This cut time to shelf without adding proportional manual effort.

 See the Marketing Orchestration Engine in action.